 Full-time graduate candidate status requires the candidate to be enrolled in six semester hours of graduate work.
-Registrations for more than six hours of graduate credit, including concurrent enrollment in another accredited institution, must have the approval of the Graduate Committee and the Vice President for Academic Services.
+Registrations for more than six hours of graduate credit, including concurrent enrollment in another accredited institution, must have the approval of the Graduate Committee and the Provost.